Leonard-Theisler/Declare4PySecurityAutomata/README.md

 This repository extends Declare4Py with security automata.
-It serves as the implementation part of my master's thesis, "Investigating temporal logic based approaches for security automata" at DTU.
+It serves as the implementation part of my master's thesis, "Investigating temporal logic based approaches for security automata" at Denmark's Technical University.

+This repository is a fork of Declare4Py, and contains all of Declare4py's code at the time of forking.
+The extension that was implemented as a part of my thesis can be found under Declare4Py/SecurityAutomata.
+The dependencies are the same as that of Declare4Py, with the exception of Graphviz, which requires its executable to be installed on the machine running the code.
+The relevant excutables can be downloaded here: https://graphviz.org/download/

 The complete README for Declare4Py is shown below.